 Denzel Washington (Eli), Gary Oldman (Carnegie), Mila Kunis (Solara), Ray Stevenson (Redridge), Jennifer Beals (Claudia), Tom Waits (Engineer), Evan Jones (Martz), Frances de la Tour (Martha), Michael Gambon (George), Malcolm McDowell (Lombardi), Lora Martinez-Cunningham (Woman Hijacker)

 It is several years after the world has been destroyed by a nuclear holocaust.
 A lone man wanders the desert wasteland, living on what he can find and despatching all marauders.
-Arriving in a small township, he comes to the attention of the town’s leader Carnegie after killing several attackers in a bar.
+The man arrives at a small township where he comes to the attention of the town’s leader Carnegie after killing several attackers in a bar.
 Carnegie sends the woman Solara to inveigle the man to stay.
 When she learns that the man carries a book with him, Carnegie becomes determined to obtain this at all costs.
 The man survives Carnegie’s attempts to kill him and heads back out into the wasteland, followed by a fascinated Solara.
 From him, she learns that the book is the world’s last remaining Bible.
 It has the power to bring civilisation back together but Carnegie seeks to use it to bolster his own control.
-As they continue on, Carnegie comes after them with an armed force determined to get the Bible.
+As they continue on, Carnegie comes after the man with an armed force determined to get the Bible.

 The Book of Eli was a puzzling oddity upfront.
 The trailer suggested nothing more than a standard post-holocaust action film – we have seen numerous of its ilk since the success of Mad Max 2 (1981).
 Equally, it came with the high profile name of Denzel Washington attached to it (with Washington even having signed on as a producer), which suggested it would be something more than that.
 Moreover, the film was granted a widespread cinematic release rather than going directly to dvd shelves as most post-holocaust action films do these days.
 It left me wondering what spins the filmmakers could possibly put on the theme that would make it stand out.
 Certainly, after the redefinition of the genre by the searingly bleak The Road (2009) only two months earlier, one wondered how it would be possible for anybody to go back and conduct a standard post-holocaust action film any longer.
 And then there was the title, which sounds more like it might be a lost chapter of one of the Minor Prophets of the Old Testament or The Book of Mormon than a post-holocaust action film.

 The Book of Eli is directed by the twin Hughes Brothers, Allen and Albert.
 The Hughes Brothers started out making films about ghetto/gangsta life with the likes of Menace II Society (1993) and Dead Presidents (1995), before turning to documentary with the fascinating American Pimp (1999).
-Their most high-profile work to date was the disappointing Jack the Ripper film From Hell (2001), while subsequent to this they made the upcoming prehistoric drama Alpha (2018).
+Their most high-profile work to date was the disappointing Jack the Ripper film From Hell (2001), while subsequent to this Albert solo directed the prehistoric drama Alpha (2018).
 They have also served as producers and occasionally directors for the tv detective series Touching Evil (2004).
-They were at one point associated with the long-planned live-action English-language remake of Akira (1988) and subsequently made the prehistoric drama Alpha (2018).
+They were at one point associated with the long-planned live-action English-language remake of Akira (1988).

-As The Book of Eli opens, it feels very much that the Hughes Brothers are taking a leaf of inspiration direct from The Road.
-The opening scene consists of Denzel Washington in a gas mask in the forest hunting what looks like a bald furless cat with a crossbow amid a rain of falling ash, a landscape that could slot into The Road with no problem at all.
-So too could the images of desolation – Denzel Washington scrabbling among the ruins looking for something to eat and drink; he walking along abandoned freeway overpasses; the encounters with hijackers that want to rob him for something to eat (or as something to eat).
+As The Book of Eli opens, it feels very much that the Hughes Brothers are taking a leaf of inspiration from The Road.
+The opening scene consists of Denzel Washington in a gas mask in the forest hunting what looks like a bald furless cat with a crossbow amid a rain of falling ash could slot into The Road with no problem at all.
+So too could the images of desolation – Denzel scrabbling among the ruins looking for food and water; he walking along abandoned freeway overpasses; the encounters with hijackers that want to rob him for something to eat (or as something to eat).
 However, as soon as we come to the scene with the hijackers and Denzel Washington erupts into action to slaughter half-a-dozen men in about thirty seconds flat, The Book of Eli starts to reveal its true colours as belonging to the Mad Max school of comic-book action.